jmurty/xml4h/docs/nodes.rst

 filter constraints on ``children`` node attributes.

-Depending on how you feel about magical behaviour this feature might feel like a great convenience or a behaviour to regard with deep suspicion.
+Depending on how you feel about magical behaviour this feature might feel like a great convenience, or black magic that makes you wary.
 The right attitude probably lies somewhere in the middle...

 Here is an example of retrieving information from our Monty Python films document using element names as Python attributes (``MontyPythonFilms``,